Adam Port

-Adam Polaszek (born 25 August 1979), known professionally as Adam Port, is a German DJ and record producer from Berlin.
+Adam Polaszek (born 25 August 1979), better known as Adam Port, is a German DJ and record producer.
 He is a founding member of the Keinemusik collective.

 Biography

-Adam Polaszek was born in Berlin on 25 August 1979.
+Adam Polaszek was born on 25 August 1979.
 Musically, he first grew up in the hardcore punk scene before discovering hip-hop, then turntablism and DJing.
 Through this musical exploration, Polaszek eventually discovered techno and house music.
-In 2009, he founded the independent label and collective Keinemusik with his friends Rampa, &ME, Reznik, and Monja Gentschow.
+In 2009, he founded the independent label and collective Keinemusik with his friends Rampa, &Me, Reznik, and Monja Gentschow.
 As a DJ, Polaszek has played at Coachella, Circoloco, Lost Village, Burning Man, Tomorrowland, and Time Warp, among others.
 As a resident DJ, he worked in various clubs in Berlin.

 Polaszek is best known for his 2024 breakout hit single "Move" featuring Stryv, Keinemusik, Orso, and Malachiii.
 The song became massively successful on TikTok and Spotify.
 It was later re-released with Camila Cabello, among others.